Sara Shamma

-Sara Shamma (سارة شمّة) (born 26 November 1975) is a UK-based Syrian artist whose paintings are figurative in style.
-The importance of storytelling and narrative is paramount in her work.
-Shamma has a long-standing interest in the psychology associated with the suffering of individuals and has made work on the subject of war, modern slavery and human trafficking.
-Her works can be divided into series that reflect prolonged periods of research.
+Sara Shamma (سارة شمّة) (born 26 November 1975) is a Syrian artist based between Damascus and London, whose painterly works are executed in a figurative mode.
+She represents Syria at the 61st Venice Biennale in 2026, thereby becoming the first Syrian artist to present a solo exhibition at the event.
+Storytelling and narrative are of paramount importance in her work.
+Shamma has long been preoccupied with the psychology of individual suffering and has produced work on war, modern slavery and human trafficking.
+Her oeuvre may be divided into series that reflect sustained periods of research.